Lay Chaplaincy Resources for Congregations

 - Encourage training.
 The CUC offers a “Designing and Leading Rites of Passage” training workshop (often called “Basics”).
 Whenever possible, potential candidates should attend this workshop and shadow a practising lay chaplain.
 This will help both them and the committee judge if lay chaplaincy will be right for them.

-Approving and Licensing New Lay Chaplains
+Process Approving, Appointing and Licensing Lay Chaplains

 In Quebec, Nova Scotia, and Prince Edward Island, congregations apply directly to the province to register lay chaplains and obtain their licences to perform weddings.